nggit/tremolo-docs/inter-process-sync.md

     async with lock(0):
         # lock acquired, modify the file1
-        # other processes should be waiting,
+        # other processes that are acquiring this lock(0) should be waiting
-        # unless they are using different lock number

-# in another concurrent task
+# in another concurrent task, independent from lock(0)
     lock = server['lock']

     async with lock(1):
         # lock acquired, modify the file2
-        # other processes should be waiting,
+        # other processes that are acquiring this lock(1) should be waiting
-        # unless they are using different lock number
 ```

 In the example above we found using two locks, `lock(0)` and `lock(1)`, for two different files.